-To prepare this Implementation Statement the Trustee has reproduced a copy of the latest Statement of Investment Principles ('SIP'), and included accompanying commentary to set out how, and the extent to which, the SIP has been followed during the year to 31 December 2022.
+To prepare this Implementation Statement the Trustee has reproduced a copy of the latest Statement of Investment Principles ('SIP') covering the DB AVCs of the Plan, and included accompanying commentary to set out how, and the extent to which, the SIP has been followed during the year to 31 December 2022.

-All Implementation Statement's input is highlighted throughout the document, next to the respective SIP section.
+The detail of the Implementation Statement is included in the highlighted boxes throughout the document, following the relevant SIP sections.